Introduction to Wine Selection: Stocking Your Home with Essential Wines

+Wine selection can be a daunting task for those who are unfamiliar with the various styles and types of wine.
+When selecting a wine, it is important to consider the body of the wine, as this can greatly affect the overall taste and drinking experience.
 Wine comes in many varieties with a match for every meal and taste preference.
 A dozen bottle wine cellar assures you that you will have a wine on hand to complement almost any meal.
-To choose a wine for your special meal go to the Food Wine Pairings web page to match your meal with the appropriate wine.
+To choose a wine for your special meal go to the Food Wine Pairings blog post to match your meal with the appropriate wine.

 Light Bodied Wines